Outpatient Mental Health Treatment in Denver

 Outpatient mental health care exists for that in-between space.
 It’s designed for people who need more structure, support, and consistency while still living at home and staying connected to daily life.

 At Chroma Wellness, our LGBTQIA+ affirming outpatient care supports adults navigating mental health challenges, substance use, identity-related stress, and major life transitions.
-Care may include therapy, Intensive Outpatient (IOP), or Partial Hospitalization (PHP).
+Care may include our Intensive Outpatient (IOP) or Partial Hospitalization (PHP).
 It often changes over time as needs shift.

 You don’t have to know which level is “right” before reaching out.
 That’s something we figure out together.